lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-NoBitmap title='Example of an ACK without a bitmap'}

 Note that, in order to exploit the available L2 payload space to the fullest, a bitmap may have a size smaller than 2^N bits.
 In that case, the window in use will have a size lower than 2^N-1 fragments.
-For example, if the maximum available space for a bitmap is 56 bits, N can be set to 6, and the window size can be set to a maximum of 56 fragments.
+For example, if the maximum available space for a bitmap is 56 bits, N can be set to 6, and the window size can be set to a maximum of 56 fragments, thus MAX_WIND_FCN will be equal to 55 in this example.

 ## Baseline mechanism

 The receiver of link fragments SHALL use (1) the sender's L2 source address (if present), (2) the destination's L2 address (if present), (3) Rule ID and (4) DTag (the latter, if present) to identify all the fragments that belong to a given IPv6 datagram.
 The fragment receiver may determine the fragment delivery reliability option in use for the fragment based on the Rule ID field in that fragment.

 Upon receipt of a link fragment, the receiver starts constructing the original unfragmented packet.
-It uses the CFN and the order of arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
-For example, it may place the data payload of the fragments within a payload datagram reassembly buffer at the location determined from the CFN and order of arrival of the fragments, and the fragment payload sizes.
+It uses the FCN and the order of arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
+For example, it may place the data payload of the fragments within a payload datagram reassembly buffer at the location determined from the FCN and order of arrival of the fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented IPv6 packet cannot be determined from fragmentation headers.

 When Window mode - ACK on error is used, the fragment receiver starts a timer (denoted "ACK on Error Timer") upon reception of the first fragment for an IPv6 datagram.
 The initial value for this timer is not provided by this specification, and is expected to be defined in additional documents.
 This timer is reset and restarted every time that a new fragment carrying data from the same IPv6 datagram is received.
-In Window mode – ACK on error, after reception of the last fragment of a window (i.e. the fragment with CFN=0 or CFN=2^N-1), if fragment losses have been detected by the fragment receiver in the current window, the fragment receiver MUST transmit an ACK reporting its available information with regard to sucessfully received and missing fragments from the current window.
-Upon expiration of the “ACK on Error Timer”, if the receiver knows that at least one fragment of the current window has been lost, an ACK MUST be transmitted by the fragment receiver to report received and not received fragments for the current window.
+In Window mode – ACK on error, after reception of the last fragment of a window (i.e. the fragment with FCN=0 or FCN=2^N-1), if fragment losses have been detected by the fragment receiver in the current window, the fragment receiver MUST transmit an ACK reporting its available information with regard to sucessfully received and missing fragments from the current window.
+Upon expiration of the “ACK on Error Timer”, an ACK MUST be transmitted by the fragment receiver to report received and not received fragments for the current window.
 The “ACK on Error Timer” is then reset and restarted.
+When the last fragment of the IPv6 datagram is received, if all fragments of that last window of the packet have been received, the “ACK on Error Timer” can be stopped.
 In Window mode – ACK on error, the fragment sender retransmits any lost fragments reported in an ACK.
 The maximum number of ACKs to be sent by the receiver for a specific window, denoted MAX_ACKS_PER_WINDOW, is not stated in this document, and it is expected to be defined in other documents (e.g. technology-specific profiles).
+In Window mode – ACK on error, when a fragment sender has transmitted the last fragment of a window, or it has retransmitted the last fragment within the set of lost fragments reported in an ACK, it is assumed that the time the fragment sender can wait to receive an ACK is smaller than the transmission time of MAX_WIND_FCN + 1 fragments (i.e. the time required to transmit a complete window of fragments).
+This aspect must be carefully considered if Window mode – ACK on error is used, in particular taking into account the latency characteristics of the underlying L2 technology.

-Note that, in Window mode, the first fragment of the window is the one with CFN=2^N-2.
-Also note that, in Window mode, the fragment with CFN=0 is considered the last fragment of its window, except for the last fragment of the whole packet (with all CFN bits set to 1, i.e. CFN=2^N-1), which is also the last fragment of the last window.
+Note that, in Window mode, the first fragment of the window is the one with FCN set to MAX_WIND_FCN.
+Also note that, in Window mode, the fragment with FCN=0 is considered the last fragment of its window, except for the last fragment of the whole packet (with all FCN bits set to 1, i.e. FCN=2^N-1), which is also the last fragment of the last window.

 If Window mode – ACK “always” is used, upon receipt of the last fragment of a window (i.e. the fragment with CFN=0 or CFN=2^N-1), the fragment receiver MUST send an ACK to the fragment sender.
 The ACK provides feedback on the fragments received and those not received that correspond to the last window.
 Once all fragments of a window have been received by the fragment receiver (including retransmitted fragments, if any), the latter sends an ACK without a bitmap to the sender, in order to report sucessful reception of all fragments of the window to the fragment sender.

-When Window mode - ACK "always" is used, the fragment sender starts a timer (denoted "ACK Always Timer") after the first transmission attempt of the last fragment of a window (i.e. the fragment with CFN=0 or CFN=2^N-1).
-In the same reliability option, if one or more fragments are reported by an ACK to be lost, the sender retransmits those fragments and starts the “ACK Always Timer” after the last retransmitted fragment (i.e. the fragment with the lowest CFN) among the set of lost fragments reported by the ACK.
+When Window mode - ACK "always" is used, the fragment sender starts a timer (denoted "ACK Always Timer") after the first transmission attempt of the last fragment of a window (i.e. the fragment with FCN=0 or FCN=2^N-1).
+In the same reliability option, if one or more fragments are reported by an ACK to be lost, the sender retransmits those fragments and starts the “ACK Always Timer” after the last retransmitted fragment (i.e. the fragment with the lowest FCN) among the set of lost fragments reported by the ACK.
 The initial value for the “ACK Always Timer” is not provided by this specification, and it is expected to be defined in additional documents.
-Upon expiration of the timer, if no ACK has been received since the timer start, the sender retransmits the last fragment sent, and it   reinitializes and restarts the timer.
-Note that retransmitting the last fragment sent as described serves as an ACK request.
+Upon expiration of the timer, if no ACK has been received since the timer start, the sender retransmits the last fragment sent at the moment of timer expiration, and it reinitializes and restarts the timer.
+Note that the last fragment sent at the moment of timer expiration may be the last fragment of a window (i.e. FCN=0 or FCN=2^N-1) or the last fragment sent within a round of fragment retransmissions.
+Note also that retransmitting the last fragment sent as described serves as an ACK request.
 The
 maximum number of requests for a specific ACK, denoted MAX_ACK_REQUESTS, is not stated in this document, and it is expected to be defined in other documents (e.g. technology-specific profiles).
 In Window mode – ACK “Always”, the fragment sender retransmits any lost fragments reported in an ACK, as long as the number of retries for each one of those fragments does not exceed MAX_FRAG_RETRIES.
 The default value for MAX_FRAG_RETRIES is not provided in this document and it is expected to be defined in additional documents.
 When the fragment sender receives an ACK that confirms correct reception of all fragments of a window, if there are further fragments to be sent for the same IPv6 datagram, the fragment sender proceeds to transmitting subsequent fragments of the next window.

-If the recipient receives the last fragment of an IPv6 datagram (i.e. the fragment with CFN=2^N-1), it checks for the integrity of the reassembled IPv6 datagram, based on the MIC received.
-In No ACK mode, if the integrity check indicates that the reassembled IPv6 datagram does not match the original IPv6 datagram (prior to fragmentation), the reassembled IPv6 datagram MUST be discarded.
-If Window mode - ACK "Always" is used, the recipient MUST transmit an ACK to the fragment sender.
-The ACK provides feedback on the fragments from the last window that have been received or not per the information available at the receiver.
-If Window mode - ACK on error is used, the recipient MUST NOT transmit an ACK to the sender if no losses have been detected for the last window.
-If losses have been detected, the recipient MUST then transmit an ACK to the sender to provide feedback on the transmission of the last window of fragments.
+If the recipient receives the last fragment of an IPv6 datagram (i.e. the fragment with FCN=2^N-1), it checks for the integrity of the reassembled IPv6 datagram, based on the MIC received.
+In No ACK, if the integrity check indicates that the reassembled IPv6 datagram does not match the original IPv6 datagram (prior to fragmentation), the reassembled IPv6 datagram MUST be discarded.
+In Window mode, a MIC check is also performed by the fragment receiver after reception of a round of retransmitted fragments.
+If the MIC check still fails after the last round of fragments retransmitted by the fragment sender (which may have been received or not by the fragment receiver), the reassembled IPv6 packet is discarded.
+Note that the fragment receiver will need to determine when it is safe to assume that no more fragments will be received.
+Further guidance on this is expected to be provided in future (possibly technology-specific) documents.
+Note also that, in Window mode, the rules that apply for constructing and transmitting an ACK for the last window are the same rules that apply for any other window.

 If a fragment recipient disassociates from its L2 network, the recipient MUST discard all link fragments of all partially reassembled payload datagrams, and fragment senders MUST discard all not yet transmitted link fragments of all partially transmitted payload (e.g., IPv6) datagrams.
-Similarly, when a node first receives a fragment of a packet, it starts a reassembly timer.
+Similarly, when either end of the LPWAN link first receives a fragment of a packet, it starts a reassembly timer.
 When this time expires, if the entire packet has not been reassembled, the existing fragments MUST be discarded and the reassembly state MUST be flushed.
 The value for this timer is not provided by this specification, and is expected to be defined in technology-specific profile documents.

 ## Supporting multiple window sizes